hashicorp/terraform-provider-aws/website/docs/index.html.markdown

   potentially end up destroying a live environment).
 Conflicts with `allowed_account_ids`.

-* `ignore_tags` - (Optional) **NOTE: This functionality is in public preview and there are no compatibility promises with future versions of the Terraform AWS Provider until a general availability announcement.** Configuration block with resource tag settings to ignore across all resources handled by this provider for situations where external systems are managing certain resource tags.
+* `ignore_tags` - (Optional) Configuration block with resource tag settings to ignore across all resources handled by this provider (except `aws_autoscaling_group`) for situations where external systems are managing certain resource tags.
 Arguments to the configuration block are described below in the `ignore_tags` Configuration Block section.
 See the [Terraform multiple provider instances documentation](/docs/configuration/providers.html#alias-multiple-provider-instances) for more information about additional provider configurations.
-This functionality is only supported in the following resources:
-  - `aws_subnet`
-  - `aws_vpc`

 * `insecure` - (Optional) Explicitly allow the provider to perform "insecure" SSL requests.
 If omitted, default value is `false`.